shepherd92/personal_website/content/_index.md

           date_start: '2016-03-01'
           date_end: '2018-05-14'
           description: |2-
-              * Analyzed response times of distributed database servers for optimal load balancing
+              * **Designed response time-based load-balancing algorithms** for distributed systems, improving efficiency though quantitative optimization.
-              * Coordinated a team of 8 as a deputy of the product owner
+              * **Coordinated a team of 8** as a deputy of the product owner
-              * Implemented performance critical algorithms for Smart Services Routers
     design:
       columns: '2'
   - block: collection